devRael1/discordjs-antispam/README.md

 ## ⏳ TODO

+* Add support of multi-guilds (Use Collection Cache)
 * ✅ Add and Test: `Words Filter System` (Can configure the words list to filter)
 * Add and Test: `Discord Anti Links System`
 * Add and Test: `Anti Links System` (Can configure links to filter)